 Petula Clark as Bird Woman

 Joseph Millson as George Banks

 Yves Adang, Lydia Bannister, Angeline Bell, Lydia Boulton, Matt Cox, Adam Davidson, Katie Deacon, Danielle Delys, Joshua Danyer, Stan Doughty, Glen Facey, Davide Fienauri, Ian Gareth-Jones, Mark Goldthorp, Joanna Livesey, Ceili O’Connor, Matilda Parris, Alex Pinder, Ben Redfern, Rachel Spurrell, Lucie-Mae Sumner, Rhys West, and Monique Young

-Mary Poppins will open at the Prince Edward Theatre in October 2019.
+Mary Poppins opened at the Prince Edward Theatre in October 2019.
 The theatre was opened in 1930 but was converted into a dance and cabaret hall five years later before being heavily damaged during the Blitz.
 It then became a cinema before reverting to a theatre.

 The Prince Edward Theatre is owned by Delfont Mackintosh Theatres.
 The best place to buy tickets for Mary Poppins is through their website.
 For information about your visit to the Prince Edward, read our guide.

 Hello, lovely theatre-goer!
 If you’ve seen this production and can spare a few moments, a short review would be greatly appreciated.

 Please complete the form below.
 Write as much or as little as you like.
 All we need is your name (or a stage name, if you’d like!) and your thoughts on this show.
 Tell us anything you think would be useful for your fellow theatre-goers, such as the strengths and weaknesses of the production, comments on the set, standout performances, the sorts of shows you like, what other shows you’d compare it to, anything useful to know about the venue, etc. Be honest with your feedback, but please be respectful.